MechanicalRabbit/DataKnots.jl/doc/src/start.md

 In this output we see that the 1st department, `"POLICE"`, has `2` employees, while the 2nd, `"FIRE"` only has `1`.
-The occurrence of `It` within the subordinate pipeline `Count(It.employee)` refers to each department individually, not to the dataset as a whole.
+The occurrence of `It` within the subordinate query `Count(It.employee)` refers to each department individually, not to the dataset as a whole.

 ### Record Construction